Skip to content

 Kernel / initrd blobs — raw binaries at blobs/sha256/<hex> referenced by io.shed.kernel.digest / io.shed.initrd.digest (no direct analog — VM boot artifacts)

-Tagtags/<name>.json pointing at a manifest digest Image tag
+Tagtags/<name>.json pointing at a manifest digest (optional cosmetic label) Image tag

-Dangling manifest — manifest with no tag and no shed/snapshot reference <none>:<none> image
+Dangling image — manifest with no ref-index entry, no tag, and no shed/snapshot reference <none>:<none> image

-Two tags can point at the same manifest digest, and two manifests can share layer blobs — both forms of sharing are zero extra disk cost.
+Two refs can point at the same manifest digest, and two manifests can share layer blobs — both forms of sharing are zero extra disk cost.

 How a shed pins an image